israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Examples
 Throwing a generic error

 Usually you create an Error object with the intention of raising it using the throw keyword.
+You can handle the error using the try...catch construct: